Tattomoosa/mattotousa.dev/content/about/index.md

 ![Welcome to Oregon](welcome_to_oregon.png)
 I did contract work in web development for a while.
 I started making computer games and experimenting with other languages on the side.
-I liked working in web, but I had tasted the power of programming and I knew...
+I liked working in web, but I had tasted the power of programming and I knew that

 > "_I had to go deeper_"